 Scleroderma is a little-known and incurable autoimmune disease of as yet unknown cause that involves four main abnormalities: dysregulation of the immune system associated with the presence of very specific autoantibodies, inflammation, microvascular damage, and fibrosis.

-Scleroderma affects approximately 22,000 Canadians and five to six times more women than men are affected by the disease.
+It is estimated that scleroderma affects approximately 22,000 Quebecers and Canadians and five to six times more women than men are affected by the disease.
 First symptoms usually appear in the early forties but can also occur in children and people of all ages.
 Scleroderma is not contagious.

 The skin, digestive system, heart, lungs, and kidneys are the organs most commonly affected by the potentially serious complications of scleroderma, which leads to significant decrease in quality of life and life expectancy.